TufferDaze/RoR2_PoppyMod/README.md

 ## Issues
 `Other bugs can be tossed over to the GitHub page up top^`
 * Standing still during Steadfast Presence looks jank.
+* Larger enemies may be clipped into terrain when using Heroic Charge.

 ## TODO
 * Tweak for better network play.